sriram-yeluri/hugo/README.md

 # hugo 0.79.1
-Repository created to build docker image with hugo for static site generation
+Repository for hugo docker image for static site generation

 ## Building the image